Thursday Concurrent Session 1

 Presenter: Hilary Dugan, Assistant Professor, Center for Limnology, University of Wisconsin-Madison

-Presenter: Eric Olson, Director and Lake Specialist, UW-Extension Lakes
+Presenter: Eric Olson, Director and Lake Specialist, Extension Lakes

 Outdoor Photography Tips for Lake Lovers